Iamthelaw/notes/✅ code-complete.md

 #### Commenting Classes, Files, and Programs

-##### General Guidelines for Class Documentation
+- General Guidelines for Class Documentation

-###### Describe the design approach to the class
+    - Describe the design approach to the class

-###### Describe limitations, usage assumptions, and so on
+    - Describe limitations, usage assumptions, and so on

-###### Comment the class interface
+    - Comment the class interface

-###### Don’t document implementation details in the class interface
+    - Don’t document implementation details in the class interface.
 Consequently, class interface files should contain information needed to use the class but not information needed to implement or maintain the inner workings of the class.

-##### General Guidelines for File Documentation
+- General Guidelines for File Documentation

-###### Describe the purpose and contents of each file
+    - Describe the purpose and contents of each file

-###### Put your name, e-mail address, and phone number in the block comment
+    - Put your name, e-mail address, and phone number in the block comment

-###### Include a version-control tag
+    - Include a version-control tag

-###### Include legal notices in the block comment
+    - Include legal notices in the block comment

-###### Give the file a name related to its contents
+    - Give the file a name related to its contents

-##### The Book Paradigm for Program Documentation

-In the Book Paradigm, code and its docu- mentation are organized into several components similar to the components of a book to help programmers get a high-level view of the program.
+- The Book Paradigm for Program Documentation.
+In the Book Paradigm, code and its documentation are organized into several components similar to the components of a book to help programmers get a high-level view of the program.

-Oman and Cook concluded that by paying attention to the typographic principles of book design, you can get a 10 to 20 percent improvement in comprehension.

 ### 32.6 IEEE Standards

-IEEE standards are developed by groups composed of practitioners and acade- micians who are expert in a particular area.
+IEEE standards are developed by groups composed of practitioners and academicians who are expert in a particular area.

 ## Chapter 33 Personal Character

 ### 33.1 Isn’t Personal Character Off the Topic?

-We’ve all had projects in which we spent 80 percent of the time working on a small piece we found interesting and 20 percent of the time build- ing the other 80 percent of the program.
+> We’ve all had projects in which we spent 80 percent of the time working on a small piece we found interesting and 20 percent of the time building the other 80 percent of the program.

 If you want to be great, you’re responsible for making yourself great.
 It’s a matter of your personal character.

 ### 33.2 Intelligence and Humility

-Empirically, however, it’s been shown that humble programmers who compensate for their fallibilities write code that’s easier for themselves and others to understand and that has fewer errors.
+Empirically it’s been shown that humble programmers who compensate for their fallibilities write code that’s easier for themselves and others to understand and that has fewer errors.

 ### 33.3 Curiosity

-Once you admit that your brain is too small to understand most programs and you realize that effective programming is a search for ways to offset that fact, you begin a career-long search for ways to compensate.
+Once you admit that your brain is too small to understand most programs and you realize that effective programming is a search for ways to offset that fact, you begin a careerlong search for ways to compensate.

-###### Build your awareness of the development process

-If you’re working in a competitive software market, half of what you now need to know to do your job will be out of date in three years.
+- **Build your awareness of the development process** If you’re working in a competitive software market, half of what you now need to know to do your job will be out of date in three years.
 If you’re not learning, you’re turning into a dinosaur.

-> If you can’t learn at your job, find a new one.

-###### Experiment

-###### Read about problem solving
+- **Experiment**

-Problem solving is the core activity in building computer software
+- **Read about problem solving** Problem solving is the core activity in building computer software

-###### Analyze and plan before you act
+- **Analyze and plan before you act**

-###### Learn about successful projects

-One especially good way to learn about program- ming is to study the work of the great programmers.
+- **Learn about successful projects** One especially good way to learn about programming is to study the work of the great programmers

-###### Read!
+- **Read!**

-###### Read other books and periodicals

-Pat yourself on the back for reading this book.
+- **Read other books and periodicals** Pat yourself on the back for reading this book

-###### Affiliate with other professionals
+- **Affiliate with other professionals**

-###### Make a commitment to professional development

-Good programmers constantly look for ways to become better.
+- **Make a commitment to professional development** Good programmers constantly look for ways to become better

 ### 33.4 Intellectual Honesty